Endorsements of Current Issues

 April 2025

-The Westside Family Democratic Club supports the “family housing” plan put forward by Mayor Lurie and the Planning Department.
+The Westside Family Democratic Club supports the “family zoning” plan put forward by Mayor Lurie and the Planning Department.

 The state of California has demanded that cities build housing to address the state’s widespread housing shortage, including a requirement that San Francisco permit 82,000 new homes by 2031.
 Failure to do so would have dramatic consequences, including losses of critical funding and of our city’s ability to self-govern housing development.
 After accounting for homes already in the pipeline, this means we need to plan for 36,000 more homes.
 What’s more, we aren’t allowed to build those homes anywhere: the state is also demanding that this new development occur in what it calls “Housing Opportunity” areas that have built less housing historically.
 In our city, that means the west side.